-With Havasupai reservations opening tomorrow — February 1st — adventure seekers, the curious, and annoying wannabe influencers are setting their alarms for 8AM Arizona time.
+With Havasupai reservations opening February 1, 2020 — adventure seekers, the curious, and annoying wannabe influencers are setting their alarms for 8AM Arizona time.
+It ain’t easy getting Havasupai Falls reservations.
+And it’s also not easy getting there!
+But trust, all the hard work getting Havasupai reservations and making the journey, is all worth the breathtaking paradise you will experience.

 Let’s be honest …